StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/SDK/StructuralAnalysisFormat.md

 # StructuralAnalysisFormat
-This package implements the Structural Analysis Format in C#
+This package implements the Structural Analysis Format in C#.
 The aim of this SDK is to allow anyone to rapidly get started implementing the SAF specification in their own software.

 [Download the package at nuget.org](https://www.nuget.org/packages/StructuralAnalysisFormat)